fynnay/NukeStudioCompCleaner/README.md

 #### INSTALLATION:
-- Copy the contents of "NukeStudioCompCleaner" to your ~/.nuke folder
+- Copy the contents of "NukeStudioCompCleaner" to your ~/.nuke folder.
+You don't need to copy the LICENSE and README files.
 - Add the following code to the menu.py file: import nkstCC_init if nuke.env['studio']: nuke.menu("Nuke").addMenu("nkstCC").addCommand("Clean Comps",nkstCC_init.main)